Yash-Kavaiya/100xdevs-0to100/Week-1 ( Basics of JavaScript)/Week 1.2 | JS Foundations.md

 }
 ```

-Here’s the updated code using Indian names in the examples:
+## Array Manipulation Examples 📊

-### 1. Program to Print All Even Numbers in an Array
+### 1. Program to Print All Even Numbers in an Array 🔢

 ```javascript
 function printEvenNumbers(arr) {